 Approximately 97,610 new melanoma cases will be diagnosed in the United States this year.
 In fact, according to the American Cancer Society, there are more people in the U.S. diagnosed with skin cancer every year than all other cancers combined.
 Fortunately, most skin cancers are treatable if diagnosed early.

 As we approach the summer months, let’s take a look at ways you can reduce your risk.

 Not all skin cancers are the same

-It’s important to understand that there are several types of skin cancer and each comes with its own risk factors, symptoms, and treatments.
+It’s important to understand there are several types of skin cancer and each comes with its own risk factors, symptoms, and treatments.